Fibrobacterota: Distribution

-The phylum Fibrobacterota is considered to be closely related to the CFB [Cytophaga-Flavibacterium-Bacteroidota].
-It contains the genus Fibrobacter, which has strains present in the guts of many mammals including cattle and pigs.
-The two described species in this genus namely, Fibrobacter succinogenes and Fibrobacter intestinalis are important members of fibrolytic communities in mammalian guts and have received a lot of attention in recent decades due to the long-standing interest microbes capable of degrading plant fiber.
+Fibrobacterota is part of the FCB group, which also includes Bacteroidota and Chlorobiota.
+Members of the genus Fibrobacter occur in the digestive tracts of mammals, including cattle and pigs.
+The two described species in this genus, Fibrobacter succinogenes and Fibrobacter intestinalis, are members of fibrolytic communities in mammalian digestive tracts and have been studied for their ability to degrade plant fibre.

-Molecular evidence based on the amplification of 16rRNA genes from various environments suggest that the phylum is much more widespread than previously thought.
-Most of the clones from mammalian environments group along with the known isolates in what has been called subphylum 1.
-Members of subphylum 2 however, have so far been found only in the gut of termites. and in some litter-feeding cockroaches.
-The predominance of subphylum 2 in cellulolytic fibre-associated bacterial communities in hindguts of wood-feeding Nasutitermes corniger suggests that they play an important role in the breakdown of plant material in higher termites.
+Molecular evidence based on the amplification of 16S rRNA genes from various environments suggests that the phylum is more widespread than was initially recognized.
+In these studies, most clones from mammalian environments grouped with the known isolates in what was called subphylum 1.
+Members of the group called subphylum 2 were found in the guts of termites and some litter-feeding cockroaches.
+Members of subphylum 2 were abundant in fibre-associated bacterial communities in the hindguts of the wood-feeding termite Nasutitermes corniger.